This page is also available in German.

 If you struggle with items on this page or need more help then

 - clients of our add-ons can reach out directly,

-- users of our free Advanced Ads plugin find help in our forum (free account created in less than 1 minute)
+- users of our free Advanced Ads plugin find us in our forum (free account created in less than 1 minute),

-- ask me for a custom quote to help you out.
+- ask us for a custom quote to help you out.

 Please keep in mind that if there is a bug that is not caused by something mentioned here, then I am eager to learn about it.
 Bugs within Advanced Ads will be solved as soon as possible.